The Iceland Car Rental Travel Blog

 • Woolen socks: Make sure that your socks are warm, especially if you are going to be out and walking around.

-• Walking boots: You may be able to get away with trainers on a decent day in the city, but with the icy roads and snow everywhere, we recommend shoes with a good grip.
+• Walking boots: You may be able to get away with sneakers on a decent day in the city, but with the icy roads and snow everywhere, we recommend shoes with a good grip.

 • Sunglasses: The sun is low in the sky during winter, and the ground is icy and white, reflecting sunlight, so make sure that you’re wearing sunglasses.